 10 best hikes on Kauai

 If you love hiking, Kauai will not disappoint.
 Although all Hawaiian islands have amazing hikes, Kauai has several of my favorites.
-Whenever my clients mention that hiking is on their list of must-dos, I always recommend Kauai.
-If you have found yourself wondering, “what are the best hikes on Kauai?” this blog post is for you.
+Whenever my clients mention hiking is on their must-do list, I recommend Kauai.

 Are you trying to figure out the best Hawaii island to visit?
 I have a blog post for that.